Table of Contents

-What when we muddy the waters a bit by specifying that the lower-margin product has a selling rate of 90% and the higher-margin one has a selling rate of 1?
-Now, which one would you choose to become a successful Amazon seller?
+What when we muddy the waters a bit by specifying that the lower-margin product has a selling rate of 90% and the better-margin one has a selling rate of 1?
+So, which one would you choose to become a successful AMZ seller?

 Unless you aim to sell a ridiculously expensive product once and retire from the platform, your better bet is to sell the lower-profiting product that sells more consistently more often.
-It’s a much more profitable way of doing business than the one-off.
-Besides, it gives you more options to play around with variable costs, which we will look at next.
+It’s a much more profitable way of selling than the one-off.
+Besides, it gives you more opportunities to play around with variable costs, which we will look at next.

 Keep a higher Amazon seller profit margin than your competitors.

-The good (and not-so-good) part of running an eCommerce business on Amazon is that no number ever stays the same.
+Another aspect of running an eCommerce business on AMZ is that no number ever stays the same.
 So although it makes it tricky to 100% predict contribution margins and costs, it does provide you with a tremendous amount of flexibility to influence both.

 Another way merchants can affect their profit margin selling on Amazon is by closely tracking numbers.
 For example, try monitoring costs for a certain period, like 1-3 months, and evaluating which goods are selling well and which items might need to be replaced.